gardener/etcd-druid/docs/proposals/06-sts-ondelete-strategy.md

 An alternate solution to this issue could be to employ the `RollingUpdate` strategy itself but while setting the [`spec.updateStrategy.rollingUpdate.maxUnavailable`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#maximum-unavailable-pods) to `1`.
 This configuration ensures that only one pod is unavailable during the update process, thereby maintaining quorum.
 However, this approach has the drawback of pausing the update until the non-participating pods regain health and starts participating.
 This could potentially lead to a deadlock in the update process, especially in scenarios where the pod restart is the solution.

 Compared to the proposed `OnDelete` strategy, this approach is less efficient.
 In the `OnDelete` strategy, the controller can expedite the update process by deleting non-participating pods first to create new updated ones, without compromising safety.
-Furthermore, the `RollingUpdate` strategy with `maxUnavailable` set to `1` is still in its Alpha stage and is not recommended for production use.
+Furthermore, the `RollingUpdate` strategy with `maxUnavailable` field is still in its Alpha stage and is not recommended for production useage.